puppetlabs/puppetlabs-docker/README.md

 }
 ```

+For more information about the configuration options for the default docker bridge, see the [Docker documentation](https://docs.docker.com/v17.09/engine/userguide/networking/default_network/custom-docker0/).

 The default group ownership of the Unix control socket differs based on OS.
 For example, on RHEL using docker-ce packages >=18.09.1, the socket file used by /usr/lib/systemd/system/docker.socket is owned by the docker group.
 To override this value in /etc/sysconfig/docker and docker.socket (e.g. to use the 'root' group):

 ```puppet